What is an Ensign Wasp?

 What Does the Presence of an Ensign Wasp Signify?

 Ensign wasps often feed around areas where they can breed.
 The presence of one indicates that there may be cockroach egg cases or even adult roaches within your house.
 So, once you spot an ensign wasp, allow it to do free roach extermination for you.
-However, you should also take action.
+However, you should also take action and call Safehaven Pest Control.
 Search for ootheca and other signs of roaches in crevices.
 Ensign wasps can help prevent future infestations.